Devil's Backbone 50 Miles, 25 Mile Relay 2014

 Location: Gallatin Mountain Range, Bozeman , Montana .
 40-50 minutes from town, off I-90, exit 305, South about 9 miles on 19th Ave, road curves hard right, then turn left in about 3/4 mile at the Forest Service sign for Hyalite Canyon.
 Stay on the paved road to reservoir (about 10 miles), continue on an excellent Forest Service gravel road about 4 miles to the end at the Hyalite Creek trailhead.
 After the dam, stay straight and do not take the left turn a mile later.

 General: We stress there is no entry fee!
 We will take donations only.
-Runners will pick up your packets the evening before at the Hayes residence (816 S. Black) during the mandatory pre-run briefing at 5:30PM .[turn south in midtown off of Main Str on to Black Ave, then, one block after Black turns to gravel, turn left into cul-de-sac.
-First house on the left.
+Runners will pick up your packets the evening before at the Hayes residence (816 S. Black) during the mandatory pre-run briefing at 5:30PM .[Turn south in midtown off of Main Str on to Black Ave, then, one block after Black turns to gravel, turn left into cul-de-sac.
+First house on the left.]
 Park on Black if the cul-de-sac is full.
 This is followed by an optional potluck supper at our house.
 As we get close to race day we will indicate who should be bring what food.
 This is a great chance for socializing and meeting othe runners.
 We will have some generous sponsors who will get us a few giveaways, but we have an additional idea.
 Please bring running related items you have won or purchased but no longer think you will use.
 There is an optional brunch on Sunday morning at a location to be determined, 9:30AM, for post-race bragging and dropbag pickup.
-You can pay an additional $12 at the meeting or at breakfast.
+This is a no host (pay as you go) breakfast.

 Aid Station and Drop Bags: There is only one aid station at the turn-around.
 There will be filtered or hauled water and Heed available, Hammergel, tortilla sandwiches (turky, ham and cheese), potato chips, candy and caffienated pop.
 Drop bags must be carried up 1100 feet of elevation over 2 miles so please minimize your needs!
 NO dropbags for relay runners, unless they carry them up themselves.
 No shoes or liquids unless really important!!
 Finish line will have food and drink and a bonfire for night-time arrivals.
 These are self-serve aid stations so do not expect assistance from volunteers.